Matt Schaub: 2013 season

 During the 2013 NFL draft, the Texans upgraded Schaub's receiving weapons with the selection of DeAndre Hopkins in the first round.

-Schaub began the season on Monday Night Football against the San Diego Chargers.
+Schaub began the season against the San Diego Chargers.
 Down 28–7 early in the 3rd quarter, Schaub led the largest comeback in Texans' franchise history with a 31–28 victory.
 Schaub finished the game with 346 passing yards, three touchdowns, and an interception.

 The next week against the Tennessee Titans, Schaub again had to rally the Texans to a comeback victory.
 He finished the day with 298 passing yards, three touchdowns (including the game-winner to rookie DeAndre Hopkins) and two interceptions in the Texans' 30–24 overtime victory.

 The next two weeks saw Schaub throw three interceptions, including two interceptions returned for touchdowns.
 In the following week against the San Francisco 49ers, Schaub threw three interceptions, including a pick-six on his first pass attempt of the game.
 With that pick-six, Schaub had thrown a pick-six in four consecutive games, an NFL record.
+Local social media began tag lines such as, "Houston, we have a Schaublem!"
 In Week 6 against the St. Louis Rams, Schaub was injured during the game, but his replacement T. J. Yates threw another pick-6 to stretch the team total to five games.
 Despite recovering from an injured ankle, Schaub was benched in Week 7 in favor of Case Keenum.
 Keenum started for the remainder of the season until he suffered a thumb injury, and Schaub became the starter in Weeks 16 and 17.
 For the 2013 season, Schaub played in 10 games with 2,310 passing yards, 10 touchdowns, and 14 interceptions.